-Likewise, Whitehead has had experience working in sci-fi, having led projects like the BBC series Him and Netflix’s Black Mirror Bandersnatch.
+Likewise, Whitehead has had experience working in sci-fi, having led projects like the BBC series Him, the 2020 movie Voyagers, and Netflix’s Black Mirror Bandersnatch.
 All this shows that Whitehead is fit to join James Gunn’s new DC Universe.

 Audiences have seen David Corenswet rise to prominence in recent years with his roles in two of Ryan Murphy’s TV shows, The Politician and Hollywood.
 He also recently starred in A24 and director Ti West’s beloved horror film Pearl as the projectionist, who had a real Smallville, Kansas vibe to him.

 This alone is proof that this up-and-coming actor can bring DC’s favorite superpowered farmboy back to cinemas in Gunn’s reboot.
 But more importantly, Corenswet has shown that he possesses the charm and charisma needed to play a young Superman.